Homebuyer Assistance

 A: The environmental review primarily looks at where the home is located relative to the floodway and floodplains.
 Homes located in flood zones are required to have flood insurance to complete the purchase.

 A: No. Any lenders and realtors may participate.
-For realtors and lenders, view our workshop replay video on youtube for additional information.
+However, we do encourage realtors and lenders to view our workshop replay video on YouTube for additional information and to gain knowledge of the program.

 Q: Who is the loan servicer? -

-A: The Homebuyer Assistance Program is serviced internally with our Loan Servicing Division.
+A: HCD’s programs are serviced internally with our Loan Servicing Division.
 The loan is not amortized; however, there is a 6% fee applied to the defaulted loan balance.

 Q: Can the program funds be used to pay realtor commissions? -

-A: No, the funds are strictly for down payment, closing costs, pre-paids and principal reduction.
+A: No, the funds are strictly for down payment, closing costs, pre-paid items, and principal reduction.
 Should the buyer choose to pay a realtor commission, they will have to do so from their personal funds.